aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     e) LF_IM_folds.csv
     f) LF_HDI_folds.csv

-6) To run the FSI model, run the codes in the script 'FSI_model.R', first we read the functions from the following scripts in your working directory:
+6) To run the FSI model, run the codes in the script 'FSI_model.R', which begins by sourcing the functions from the following scripts in your working directory:

     a) FSIAuxFunctions.R
     b) FSIDenReg.R
     c) LocWassRegAMP.R

-The FSI_model.R script takes as input the following files:
+The FSI_model.R script takes as input the following files: (add the files.)

-7) To run the computations for the table 5 in the paper run the codes in the script 'Table5_computation.R'.
-Need to source the function 'frechet_Rsquared.R'.
+7) To run the computations for the table 5 in the paper run the codes in the script 'Table5_computation.R', that sources the function 'frechet_Rsquared.R'.

 8) To generate the figures 7 - 10 in the paper run the codes in the script 'Plots.R'.